End of life vehicles (ELVs): guidance for waste sites

-Once you’ve decided to depollute/scrap a vehicle you generate a CoD via the DVLA online system.
-When the Environment Agency tells the DVLA you’ve been accepted as an ATF, DVLA will contact you and tell you how to set up an account on their system.
+Once you have decided to depollute and scrap a vehicle you must generate a CoD via the DVLA online system.
+When the Environment Agency tells the DVLA you have been accepted as an ATF, the DVLA will contact you and tell you how to set up an account on their system.

 You must issue the CoD to the person who brings the vehicle to you.
-You should advise the presenter to keep it indefinitely.
-You should not charge the last holder/owner for the act of issuing a CoD.
+You should advise that person to keep the CoD indefinitely.
+You should not charge the last holder/owner for issuing the CoD.

 The DVLA system automatically updates the vehicle record to reflect a CoD.

-If you depollute a vehicle not covered by the regulations, for example, a lorry, motorcycle or motorhome you input the vehicle details and the CoD system will automatically update the details as a notification of destruction and update the vehicle record.
+If you depollute a vehicle not covered by the regulations, for example, a lorry, motorcycle or motorhome you still need to enter the vehicle details into the CoD system.
+It will automatically update the details as a notification of destruction and update the vehicle record.

-CoD is important – the owner/keeper uses it to prove to the DVLA they have taken their vehicle to a registered ATF waste site and it is no longer on the road.
+The CoD is important – the owner/keeper uses it to prove to the DVLA that they have taken their vehicle to a registered ATF waste site and it is no longer on the road.